kcmoliveira/skipchallenge/README.md

-# skipchallenge
+# Skipchallenge
 This provide API microservices for a product delivery.
-It contains:<br />
+It contains:

-1 - Docker for MySQL and RabbitMQ (the last one is to be done);<br />
+  - Docker for MySQL and RabbitMQ (the last one is to be done);
-2 - One microservice for authentiation;<br />
+  - One microservice for authentiation;
-3 - One microservice for creating users accounts;<br />
+  - One microservice for creating users accounts;
-4 - One microservice for creating restaurants;<br />
+  - One microservice for creating restaurants;
-5 - One microservice for creating products for the restaurants;<br />
+  - One microservice for creating products for the restaurants;
-6 - One microservice for order products;<br />
+  - One microservice for order products;

+The project was developed using TDD, which means there are unit tests for all microservices.